-This base prospectus (the "Base Prospectus") relating to the EUR 3,000,000,000 Euro Medium Term Note Programme (the "Programme") of UCB SA, a limited liability company (société anonyme) incorporated under the laws of Belgium, having its registered office at Allée de la Recherche 60, B-1070 Brussels and registered with the Crossroads Bank for Enterprises under number 0403.053.608 ("UCB", or the "Issuer") is valid, for the purpose of the admission to trading and listing of the Notes (as defined below) on the regulated market of Euronext Brussels or on another regulated market in the European Economic Area (the "EEA"), for a period of twelve months from the date of approval.
+This base prospectus (the "Base Prospectus") relating to the EUR 5,000,000,000 Euro Medium Term Note Programme (the "Programme") of UCB SA, a limited liability company (société anonyme) incorporated under the laws of Belgium, having its registered office at Allée de la Recherche 60, B-1070 Brussels and registered with the Crossroads Bank for Enterprises under number 0403.053.608 ("UCB", or the "Issuer") is valid, for the purpose of the admission to trading and listing of the Notes (as defined below) on the regulated market of Euronext Brussels or on another regulated market in the European Economic Area (the "EEA"), for a period of twelve months from the date of approval.
 Any Notes issued under the Programme are issued subject to the provisions set out herein.

 Under the Programme, the Issuer, subject to compliance with all relevant laws, regulations and directives, may from time to time issue Euro Medium Term Notes (the "Notes") as may be agreed between the Issuer and the relevant Dealer (as defined below).
 The minimum Specified Denomination of Notes shall be EUR 100,000 (or its equivalent in other currencies).
-The maximum aggregate nominal amount of Notes outstanding will not at any time exceed EUR 3,000,000,000 (or the equivalent in other currencies).
+The maximum aggregate nominal amount of Notes outstanding will not at any time exceed EUR 5,000,000,000 (or the equivalent in other currencies).

-This Base Prospectus has been approved as a base prospectus for the purposes of Article 8 of Regulation 2017/1129 (the "Prospectus Regulation") on 22 October 2019 by the Belgian Financial Services and Markets Authority (the "FSMA") in its capacity as competent authority in accordance with Article 20 of the Prospectus Regulation.
+This Base Prospectus has been approved as a base prospectus for the purposes of Article 8 of Regulation 2017/1129 (as amended, the "Prospectus Regulation") on 8 March 2021 by the Belgian Financial Services and Markets Authority (the "FSMA") in its capacity as competent authority in accordance with Article 20 of the Prospectus Regulation.
 The FSMA only approves this Base Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
-The approval by the FSMA does not imply any appraisal of the appropriateness or the merits of any issue under the Programme, nor of the situation of the Issuer and should not be considered as an endorsement of the Issuer or of the quality of the Notes.
+The approval by the FSMA should not be considered as an endorsement of the Issuer or of the quality of the Notes.
 References in this Base Prospectus to Notes being "listed" (and all related references) shall mean that such Notes have been admitted on Euronext Brussels' regulated market.
 The regulated market of Euronext Brussels is a regulated market for the purposes of Directive 2014/65/EU, as amended ("MiFID").
 However, unlisted Notes or Notes listed on another market may also be issued pursuant to the Programme.
 The relevant Final Terms (as defined below) in respect of the issue of any Notes will specify whether or not such Notes will be listed and admitted to trading on the regulated market of Euronext Brussels or on any other stock exchange.
 The requirement to publish a prospectus under the Prospectus Regulation only applies to Notes which are to be admitted to trading on a regulated market in the EEA and/or offered to the public in the EEA other than in circumstances where an exemption is available under Article 1(4) and/or 3(2) of the Prospectus Regulation.
 References in this Base Prospectus to "Exempt Notes" are to Notes for which no prospectus is required to be published under the Prospectus Regulation.
 The FSMA has neither approved nor reviewed information contained in this Base Prospectus in connection with Exempt Notes.